Student Health Center

-- All new and transfer students must submit proof of vaccination prior to reporting to campus.
+- All new and transfer students must submit proof of vaccination.

-- The university will not provide any housing options for students that do not present a negative test result at before check in.
+- The university will not provide housing options for students unless they present a negative test result before check-in.

 - The COVID-19 dashboard will remain active for monitoring of positive cases.

 Please note that this policy may change based upon the infection rates in Wake County